thindil/steamsky/README.md

 run `steamsky` program to start game.

 ### Windows
-If you compiled the game just clicking on `steamsky.exe` should run it
+If you compiled the game just clicking on `steamsky.exe` should run it.

 ### Starting parameters
 You can set game directories by starting parameters.
 Possible options are: